Yuki-takuya-kun/phi3zh-train-fullstack/documents/Design Documents/architecture.md

 the data from datasources and deeper clean the data in consumer, or only use producer and ignore consumer to process in a step.
 It depends on your need, if you are using producer and consumer architecture, you can use kafka as your message queue.

-If you are instrest of the wikicleaner, please refer to [wiki cleaner](./wiki_cleaner.md).
+If you are instrest in wikicleaner, please refer to [wiki cleaner](../en/wiki_cleaner.md).
 Or if you are insterest of how to custom your cleaner, please refer to...

 ### Trainer and Application